Omillo-Charles/New-Testament/README.md

 # The New Testament Church Of God - Kenya.
 This is a church website which will help in the runnning of day to day activities.
 The website is built using technologies such as React JS and CSS.
+The webpage is responsive and multipaged.
 The project will help in the following:
 1. Church members' registration.
 2. Events announcements.
 3. Report submission for the clergy men and women.